Unreal // C++ & Blueprint // Mechanics Design // Prototyping // Scripting

 Sustain is an isometric tower defence game, where you must extract resources from an alien planet, while defending yourself from the local wildlife, all in service to the enigmatic, obviously very ethical, "Sustainable Mining Company".

 Sustain is a university project, developed by me and my team, Jaggy Beams Studios.
-It was created for Abertay's professional project course.
+It was created for Abertay's professional project course, following a brief given to us by Modern Wolf.

 As a technical designer for the team, I had a wide variety of tasks helping with various aspects of development, including: